HemoCell Getting Started¶

 cmake --build .

-By default only the standard hemocell
+By default only the standard hemocell library is compiled.

 This operation can take a while, we suggest a coffee.
 Note: there might be a set of warning depending